ZechCodes/Wordlette/README.md

 ## Usage

-At this time `wordlette.core` is the only thing that is functional.
+Currently `wordlette.core` is all that is fully functional.
 It requires a bit of setup to get working.
-There is a [demo](demos/core) that provides a very basic working example.
+There is a [demo](https://github.com/ZechCodes/Wordlette/tree/main/demos/core) that provides a very basic working example.
 Clone this repo and install the dependencies using
 poetry:

 ```bash